mroshaw/mroshaw.github.io/Subnautica/settingup/installandsetup.md

 ## Nautilus

 Optional but highly recommended!
 If you've installed Vortex, you can install Nautilus by visiting it's mod [download](software.md#downloads) page on Nexus, and click "Mod Manager Download".
-Alternatively, download the ZIP file from either Nexus or Submodica and extract the contents into the BepInEx folder in your game folder: \<game>\\BepInEx\\plugins.
+Alternatively, download the ZIP file from Nexus and extract the contents into the BepInEx folder in your game folder: \<game>\\BepInEx\\plugins.
 You should see something like this:

 ![](.\media\nautilusinstall.png)